 Matt Hwang

-Meloy
+Dr. Meloy

 HON 171 12:15 – 1:30

 3 September 2018

 Religion as a Culture

 Humans adore the idea of having a purpose: being able to find that they have a reason to live.
 Religion makes a huge contribution to this idea.
 Just like any other relationship, the relationships between man and God are a key aspect of how connected one is to the religion as well as how man and God interact.
 In “Gilgamesh” and the first eleven chapters of the Hebrew Bible, there are many examples of how man and God interacted historically, allowing many connections to be drawn and inferences to be made.
 Gods were an influence in the lives of people, intervening in order to create life for those living, as well as learning the way humans behaved due to the aspect of free will.